shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 * [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html)
 * [AWS Direct Connect](https://aws.amazon.com/directconnect/)

-{% include info title="Note" content="If Direct Connect is chosen, we recommend testing it with a simpler/faster solution first to validate the setup.
-You can then replace that solution with Direct Connect once the setup is complete." %}
+{% include info title="Note" content="If Direct Connect is chosen, we recommend testing with a simpler / faster solution in the meantime to validate your Isolation setup.
+You can then replace that solution with Direct Connect once it is available." %}

-## Add an S3 endpoint to your VPC if you didn't use the CloudFormation template.
+## Add an S3 endpoint to your VPC

+{% include info title="Note" content="This step should only be performed if the CloudFormation template was *not* used when configuring [Media Isolation](./s3_bucket.md)." %}

 ![Add endpoint](../images/tier1-endpoint-create-1.png)
 ![Add endpoint](../images/tier1-endpoint-create-2.png)